 Plan Review and Inspections

-The Forest Conservation Branch of Land Development Services maximizes the opportunities for tree preservation on development plans and ensures that new tree plantings satisfy the balance of required tree canopy on development sites.
+The Forest Conservation Branch of Land Development Services maximizes opportunities for tree preservation on development plans and ensures that required tree canopy is achieved through appropriate new plantings.

 The services provided by the Forest Conservation Branch are an integral part of the land development process and include review of the following plan types:

-Forest Conservation staff are involved with development plan review from the first submission of the plan to the plan's final approval.
+Forest Conservation staff are involved from first submission through final approval.

-The Forest Conservation Branch also conducts site meetings and inspections in coordination with the Site Development and Inspection Division’s Site Inspections Group.
-Forest Conservation staff are involved with field inspections of approved plan sets, beginning with preconstruction meetings, and ultimately ending with final landscape inspections at the time of bond release.
+The Forest Conservation Branch also conducts site meetings and inspections in coordination with the Site Development and Inspections Division’s Site Inspections Group.
+Forest Conservation staff participate in inspections of approved plan sets beginning with pre-construction meetings and continuing through final landscape inspections at the time of bond release.

 Policy and Ordinances